PlaySafe/impresario/readme.md

 ## Step 2.1: Create a generation name
-For example, I want to generate address label of belgium.
+For example, I want to generate address label of some countries.
 The format might depend on country specific
 ```
 Belgium format
 <street>